folio-org/folio-ansible/doc/ansible-roles.md

 Installs the Docker engine from the Docker repository.
 Not strictly necessary for module development.

-## openjdk-8
-Installs the openjdk-8-jdk package from backports, required for Okapi and Maven 3.

 ## maven-3
 Installs Apache Maven 3 from the Apache archive.

 ## mod-auth
 Clones the folio-org/mod-auth repository from GitHub, builds and deploys the modules.
-Depends on mongodb-org.
+Depends on:
+- common
+- mongodb-org
+- okapi-undeploy
 *Note: without a running Okapi instance, this role will fail.*

 ## mod-auth-demo